TeemuKoivisto/prosemirror-dev-toolkit/README.md

 ## Other things

-I have tried bundling the library as minified UMD module that can be injected from a CDN.
+I have experimented with bundling the library as minified UMD module that can be injected as a stand-alone script.
 It works in most cases but since it's a bit experimental still, it's not part of the build yet.
-It uses some silly hacks to gain access to the EditorView from the `pmViewDesc` property in a live PM editor instance.
+It uses some silly hacks to gain access to the EditorView from the `pmViewDesc` property in a live PM editor instance which can fail at times (https://prosemirror.net for example).
 Could be used to turn this into a Chrome extension.

 ## How to run locally